 ARE VISA’S REQUIRED FOR TRAVEL TO INDIA?

-For the e-Tourist visa, you need to apply within 30 days of travel for no longer than 30 days validity.
+For the eVisa, you need to apply within 120 days of travel.
 The visa is issued online and takes up to 3 days.

-Regular tourist visas (issued by the Indian Embassy or Consulate) for those nationalities who do not yet have availability of the e-Visa facility, are usually issued for 6 months and are either Single and Multiple Entry.
+Regular tourist visas (issued by the Indian Embassy or Consulate) for those nationalities who do not yet have availability of the e-Visa facility, are usually issued for 6-12 months and are either Single, Double or Multiple Entry.
 As the validity begins from date of issue, be sure you do not apply for your visa too early.

 DO I NEED TRAVEL INSURANCE IN INDIA

 It is a very good idea to purchase travel insurance before travelling to India.
 Ensure you have adequate emergency evacuation insurance and that your luggage is also adequately insured, especially if you are carrying expensive equipment such as laptops, cameras, ipads.
 If you are travelling on one of our Group Tours, Travel Insurance is compulsory.